-Here is the essential matchday guide to the PSG away section for those making the trip.
+Here is the essential matchday guide to the PSG away section for fans of teams that will be visiting Paris in the future.

 What is Paris like for away fans?

-As well as being an incredibly short trip for the vast majority of Arsenal fans, Paris is also a brilliant city for football fans to visit.
+As well as being an incredibly short trip for the vast majority of away fans, Paris is also a brilliant city for football fans to visit.

-Paris is known for its food, and travelling Gunners will not be short of restaurants and bars to visit while in the French capital.
+Paris is known for its food, and visitors will not be short of restaurants and bars to visit while in the French capital.

 Regarding policing, the French police came under severe scrutiny for their actions at the UEFA Champions League final in Paris between Liverpool and Real Madrid.